Révolution Permanente: Presidential campaign of Anasse Kazib

 After the CCR's departure, Révolution Permanente endorsed Anasse Kazib's candidacy for the 2022 French presidential election.
 Kazib's campaign was marked by opposition to systemic racism and fascism, as well as advocacy for worker solidarity.
 Despite gathering significant public support, the candidacy was marred by media exclusion and threats from far-right groups.

 Kazib's campaign faced challenges in securing the necessary endorsements for official candidacy and concluded with 160 endorsements, below the required 500.

 General strike network

 In 2023, RP launched the "General Strike Network" in response to the pension reform protests.
 This initiative included mobilization of workers, intellectuals, and activists, aiming to extend strikes and coordinate grassroots movements.
 Le Journal du Dimanche noted the rising domination of the Révolution Permanente and its youth group, the Le Poing Levé, during the strikes against the French pension reform of 2023, and Le Monde remarked that the Révolution Permanente's "media visibility" was "disproportionate" to its size during the 2023 protests.
 According to Arrêt sur images the website of the Révolution Permanente has become indispensable to striking workers.

+Local elections 2026

+The party fielded candidates in six communes, two arrondissements in Paris and Marseille and supported one independent list in Saint-Avold for the 2026 local elections.
+RP gained 12.564 votes nationally, winning two seats in Saint-Denis (1,894 votes, 7,12%).